InformaticsMatters/pipelines-utils/README.md

     $ ./gradlew runPipelineTester

 ### In Docker
-You can run the pipeline tests in Docxker using their expected container image (defined in the service descriptor).
+You can run the pipeline tests in Docker using their expected container image (defined in the service descriptor).
 Doing this gives you added confidence that your pipeline will work wen deployed.

+You can use the docker-specific Gradle task: -

+    $ ./gradlew runDockerPipelineTester

-To run in Docker you need to add the `-d` or `--indocker` command-line argument.
-To pass these variables through Gradle into the pipeline tester run the tests like this: -
+Or, by add the `-d` or `--indocker` command-line argument into the basic task.
+To pass these variables through Gradle into the pipeline tester run the Docker tests like this: -

     $ ./gradlew runPipelineTester -Pptargs=-d

-Or by using the Docker-specific gradle command:

-    $ ./gradlew runDockerPipelineTester

 >   When you run _in docker_ only the tests that can run in Docker (those with
     a defined image name) will be executed.
 Tests that cannot be executed in Docker will be _skipped_.